netscaler/netscaler-k8s-ingress-controller/docs/configure/annotations.md

 | `ingress.citrix.com/servicegroup: '{"citrix-svc":{"usip":"yes"}}'` | Enables [Use Source IP Mode (USIP)](https://docs.citrix.com/en-us/citrix-adc/12-1/networking/ip-addressing/enabling-use-source-ip-mode.html) on the Ingress Citrix ADC device.
 When you enable USIP on the Citrix ADC, it uses the client's IP address for communication with the back-end pods. |
 | `ingress.citrix.com/monitor: '{"citrix-svc":{"type":"http"}}'` | Creates a [custom HTTP monitor](https://docs.citrix.com/en-us/citrix-adc/12-1/load-balancing/load-balancing-custom-monitors.html) for the servicegroup. |

+**Note:** When multiple ingresses are sharing the same front-end IP address and port, you cannot have conflicting configurations provided through multiple ingress configurations.

+By default, the content switching virtual server does not depend on the state of the target load balancing virtual servers bound to it.
+The annotation `ingress.citrix.com/csvserver: '{"stateupdate": "ENABLED"}` sets the content switching virtual server to consider its state based on the state of the load balancing virtual server bound to it via the content switching policies.

 ## Smart annotations for routes

 Similar to Ingress, you can also use smart annotations with OpenShift routes.